etijskens/wetppr/docs/chapter-2.md

 A good understanding of the workings of the hierarchical structure of processor memory is required to write efficient programs.
-Although, at first sight, it may seem an overly complex solution for a simple problem, but it is a good compromise to the many faces of a truly complex problem.
-There is an excellent presentation on this matter by Scott Meyers: [*CPU Caches and Why You Care*](https://www.youtube.com/watch?v=WDIkqP4JbkE).
-It is an absolute must-see for this course.
+Although, at first sight, it may seem an overly complex solution for a simple problem, but it is a good compromise to the many faces of a truly complex problem.\

+!!!
+Tip
+    ***An absolute must-see*** for this course is the excellent presentation on this matter by Scott Meyers:
+    [*CPU Caches and Why You Care*](https://www.youtube.com/watch?v=WDIkqP4JbkE).
+(We can also recommend all his books on C++).

 ## Intra-core parallellisation features